mienaikoe/ziyu/Chapters/Chapter3.md

   "It can last anywhere from 10 clicks to the whole day."

-  "This will likely affect today's vote.
+  "This will likely affect today's deliberations.
 Is there any way you can get this to her?"

   "It's unlawful to interrupt the assembly"